Policies and Procedures

 - Half-time enrollment for evening and LLM students is four units

-- Students attending summer session must enroll in a minimum of two units to be considered for financial assistance
+- Students attending summer session must enroll in a minimum of two units to be eligible for financial assistance

-- The student has the right to cancel all or a portion of the student loans within 14 days of the funds being received by the Law School.
+- The student has the right to cancel all or a portion of their student loans within 14 days of loan disbursement.

-- Students who had loans at another postsecondary institution are eligible for deferment if they are enrolled at least half-time.
+- Students who received loans at another postsecondary institution are eligible for deferment if they are enrolled at least half-time.

 Satisfactory Academic Progress

-- LLS students have a maximum of five years to complete their program.
+- Law School students have a maximum of five years to complete their program.

-- LLS students must also maintain a grade point average that entitles them to a status of good standing.
+- Law School students must also maintain a grade point average that entitles them to a status of good standing.

 Refund/Repayment of Financial Aid

-- Students who withdraw or take a leave of absence from the Law School are entitled to a refund of tuition and mandatory fees in accordance with the schedule outlined in the Tuition Liability/Refund Policy.
+- Students who withdraw or take a leave of absence from the Law School may be entitled to a refund of tuition and mandatory fees in accordance with the schedule outlined in the Tuition Liability/Refund Policy.

-- Federal financial aid regulations require the Office of Financial Aid to determine if any federal student aid should be returned whenever a student withdraws, drops out, takes an unapproved leave of absence, is expelled or otherwise fails to complete the period of enrollment for which he/she was charged.
+- Federal financial aid regulations require the Financial Aid Office to determine if any federal student aid should be returned whenever a student withdraws, drops out, takes an unapproved leave of absence, is expelled or otherwise fails to complete the period of enrollment for which he/she was charged.

-- LLS will return funds according to a schedule regulated by the Department of Education.
+- The Law School will return funds according to a schedule regulated by the Department of Education.
 That schedule determines how much money the student has "earned" and is allowed to keep toward tuition and fee charges.
-The percentage of funds the student is allowed to keep is calculated by dividing the number of days the student attended LLS by the actual number of days in the term.
+The percentage of funds the student is allowed to keep is calculated by dividing the number of days the student attended Loyola Law School by the actual number of days in the term.
 Additional information on the Return of Title IV funds can be found here.